pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2025-04-28-hot-honey-beef-bowl.markdown

 - avocado
 - cottage cheese
 - sweet potato
 Description: Recently, there's been a new viral recipe:<b></b> Hot Honey Beef Bowls.
 It's a combination of roasted sweet potatoes, sauteed ground beef, avocado, and cottage cheese, all topped with a drizzle of hot honey.
-Here's my take on the recipe, which is high in protein, fiber, and healthy fats, keeping you feeling satisfied.
+Here's my take on the recipe, which is high in <a href="/misc/protein">protein</a>, <a href="/misc/fiber">fiber</a>, and healthy <a href="/misc/fats">fats</a>, keeping you feeling satisfied.
 It even features <a href="/recipes/hot-honey">Homemade Hot Honey</a>!
 For another hot honey recipe, please check out my <a href="/recipes/hot-honey-cornbread">Hot Honey Cornbread</a>
 Instructions:
 - Preheat your oven to 400F, and line a baking sheet with parchment paper